-From my experience talking with lots of photographers over the last decade it seems like many people look at selling their work in the fine art space as an easy way of making money, but without having to deal with specific clients in a 1-on-1 sales environment.
+From our discussions, a few people try to sell their work in the fine art space because they see it as an easy way to make money without dealing with specific clients in a 1-on-1 sales environment.

-Unlike pure portrait or wedding photography, for example, a fine art photographer can create images intended for multiple clients, none of whom they ever need to talk with personally because the actual sale usually doesn’t require the photographer to be physically present at the time.
+Unlike pure portrait or wedding photography, for example, a fine art photographer creates images intended for multiple clients.
+They never need to talk with them personally because the sale doesn’t require the photographer and client to be physically present together at the time.

-Instead, their work can be sold through a website or a brick-and-mortar gallery without the photographer’s involvement in the actual sales conversation—a great situation for anyone who feels at all uncomfortable with the in-person sales process, so I can understand the motivation to get into fine art photography.
+Instead, the work can be sold through a website or a brick-and-mortar gallery without the photographer’s involvement in the actual sales conversation—a great situation for anyone who feels at all uncomfortable with the in-person sales process—so I understand why fine art photography is so attractive.

-Of course, the reality is, not everyone who gets into this business will succeed at selling fine art photography.
+Of course, not everyone who gets into this business will succeed at selling fine art photography.

-There are some notable exceptions, but for every successful photographic artist, there are many more either just scraping by or not making anything much from their work at all.
+There are some notable exceptions, but for every successful photographic artist, there are many more who just scrape by or make hardly anything from their work.

-For example, not everyone is going to see the level of success Peter Lik discovered back in December 2014 when he reportedly sold a photograph taken in Arizona’s Antelope Canyon for the world-record amount of $6.5 million.
-Up until then, the most expensive photograph sold was one entitled Rhein II by Andreas Gursky, which went for just over $4 million in 1999.
-The artistic merits of the actual photographs concerned are debatable in both cases, and many people are left scratching their heads at the sheer magnitude of the amounts involved, but that’s not really what we’re talking about here today.
+For example, few will enjoy the level of success Peter Lik discovered in December 2014 when he reportedly sold a photograph taken in Arizona’s Antelope Canyon for the world-record amount of $6.5 million.
+Until then, the most expensive photograph sold was one entitled Rhein II by Andreas Gursky, which went for just over $4 million in 1999.
+The artistic merits of the actual photographs concerned are debatable in both cases, and many people are left scratching their heads at the sheer magnitude of the amounts involved.

-Obviously, such levels of success are extremely rare, and it would be unwise to judge our own future success based on such outlying results.
+Obviously, such levels of success are extremely rare, and it would be unwise to judge your own future success based on such outliers.

-So let’s get back to reality and talk about the situation as most fine art photographers experience it—what we might call the norm for our industry.
+Instead, let’s get back to reality and talk about the situation as most fine art photographers experience it—what you might call the “norm” for our industry.

 Selling Fine Art Photography Online: The “Normal” Way

-If we go right back to the beginning, to the day when you first decided to enter the fine art photography market and sell your work online, how did you decide what you needed to do to make it all work?
+Think back to the beginning, to the day when you first decided to enter the fine art photography market.

-Most new photographers tend to look around at what everyone else in the same field is doing, and use that information to understand what we might call the standard way of doing business.
+Most new photographers tend to look at what everyone else is doing to get an idea of the standard way of doing business.

-What this usually reveals is a system whereby photographers build a website with galleries, slideshows, and image pages where potential customers can see their work and conveniently order prints in various sizes and finishes, and purchase other related products.
+This usually reveals a system whereby photographers build a website with galleries, slideshows, and image pages where potential customers can see their work and conveniently order prints in various sizes and finishes, and purchase other related products.

-With so many of these types of direct-sale websites around, it’s easy to think this is the right way to do things, an obvious notion further supported by the plethora of template-based websites designed specifically for e-commerce, such as those offered by Zenfolio, SmugMug, or PhotoShelter, for example.
+It’s easy to think this is the right way to do things, a notion further supported by the abundance of template-based websites designed specifically for e-commerce, such as those offered by Zenfolio, SmugMug, or PhotoShelter, for example.

-What I’m talking about here isn’t meant to bash those solutions in any way—in fact, as you’ll see, they have a real part to play.
+This isn’t meant to bash those solutions in any way—in fact, as you’ll see, they have a real part to play.

-What I’m more concerned with is how those solutions are being used by fine art photographers, which I’ll get to shortly.
+What I’m more concerned with is how those solutions are used by fine art photographers.

-Then we have other types of online sales platforms, such as the online galleries offered by Fine Art America or Etsy and the like, where you’re just one of many artists being represented on the same website.
-Although you’re just one artist out of many, the sheer size and scale of those platforms can sometimes be to your advantage, as long as you know how to work the system, as it were.
+In those cases, you’re just one of many artists being represented on the same website.
+Although you’re just one artist out of many, the size and scale of those platforms can sometimes be to your advantage, as long as you know how to work the system.

-Both online galleries and many of the template-based website solutions out there also have some kind of connection with printing labs, making it easy for people to buy your work without your direct involvement in any part of the process, other than getting paid, which is always nice, right?
+Both online galleries and many of the template-based website solutions also have a connection with printing labs, making it easy for people to buy your work without your direct involvement in any part of the process, other than getting paid, which is always nice 🙂

-Essentially, then, that’s what most fine art photographers who are new to selling their photography online think of as the standard way of doing business.
+Essentially, then, this is what most new fine art photographers think of as the standard way of doing business.

 Sounds like a great and convenient solution, doesn’t it?

-The only problem with this approach is it doesn’t work in the vast majority of cases.
+The only problem is that it doesn’t work in most cases.

 I’ve verified this many times over through discussions with photographers who tell me they have their work online, I can see it’s of a very high quality, and yet their sales completely suck.